wp-plugins/role-scoper/readme.txt

 * Compat : WPML - improper comment filtering in wp-admin when WPML activated
 * Fixed : Non-Editors could not see newly added link in link-manager.php until RS cache is flushed
 * Fixed : SCOPER_NO_ATTACHMENT_COMMENTS constant definition was ineffective for Administrators
+* Feature : SCOPER_PUBLIC_ATTACHMENT_COMMENTS constant definition forces get_comments() inclusion of all comments on attachments to public posts (but not private posts)
+* Feature : SCOPER_AUTHORS_ASSIGN_ANY_ROLE constant definition allows authors to assign Editor role for their own posts

 = 1.3.55 - 22 Feb 2012 =
 * Feature : If jQuery is loaded on front end, hide titles of menus which have no readable items